Plan your setup of Office 365 for business

 When not to use the setup wizard: Active Directory synchronization and hybrid environments

-There are a couple of scenarios that include either migrating data or users from on-premises environments, or setting up a hybrid system that includes directory synchronization.
-If you are in this category, follow the instructions in these articles.
+There are a couple of scenarios that include either migrating data or users from on-premises environments or setting up a hybrid system that includes directory synchronization.
+If you're in either category, follow the instructions in these articles:

 To set up directory synchronization with your on-premises Active Directory, see Set up directory synchronization for Office 365, and to understand the different identity models in Office 365, read Understanding Office 365 identity and Azure Active Directory.